getopt-php/getopt-php/README.md

 GetOpt.PHP is a library for command-line argument processing.
 It supports PHP version 5.4 and above.

+## Releases

+For an overview of the releases with a changelog please have look here: https://github.com/getopt-php/getopt-php/releases

 ## Features

 * Supports both short (e.g. `-v`) and long (e.g. `--version`) options